What is the 2024 Met Gala theme? "Sleeping Beauties: Reawakening Fashion," explained

 "Sleeping Beauty" is a classic fable of a beautiful princess who is sent into a magical sleep only to be reawakened by the kiss of her true love.
 It is frequently interpreted as being about how true love will conquer all.

-"The Garden of Time" is a short story by J.G Ballard.
-The story concerns a couple living in a beautiful home.
+"The Garden of Time" is a short story by J.G Ballard that concerns a couple living in a beautiful home.

 The exhibition itself, like a garden, will also be a multisensory experience, designed to stimulate all the senses.
 The galleries will be arranged "exploring a different theme inspired by the natural world," the Met said.
 As an example, the floors of one gallery space will be animated with snakes, and the ceiling of another with a projection of birds.